The Design & Management of Learning Environments:

 We’re delighted to have secured Bush House’s new state of the art auditorium as our venue and our friends at Kings College have kindly agreed to arrange tours of the building during the day.

-Bookings have only just opened, but we’re delighted that we already have teams and individuals attending from these organisations:
+We’re delighted to already have teams and individuals attending from these organisations:

 - Arts University Bournemouth